landlab/landlab/docs/source/user_guide/components.rst

 Running one of these methods will update the fields held in common by the single grid object which you linked to all your components during component instantiation.
-If you look inside the grid fields having run one of these methods, you’ll see the new fields it has created and populated.
+If you look inside the grid fields having run one of these methods, you'll see the new fields it has created and populated.
 The docstrings for the component should make it clear which fields the component needs to have in the grid as inputs, and which it modifies and/or creates as outputs.